LuxLang/lux/README.md

 Lux is a new programming language in the making.

-It's meant to be a functional, statically-typed Lisp that will run on several platforms, such as the Java Virtual Machine and JavaScript interpreters.
+It's meant to be a functional, statically-typed Lisp that will run on several platforms, such as the Java Virtual Machine and JavaScript, Python, Lua, or Ruby interpreters.

 ### What's the current version?

-0.5.0
+0.6.0

 ### How far ahead is the project?